Chipotle Chili with Hominy

 Another great flavor element in this chili is hominy.
-Now unless you live in the South, that’s probably not an ingredient you use very often.
+Unless you live in the South, that’s probably not an ingredient you use very often.
 But hominy adds such a great flavor to this chili.
 Think of it as corn flavor on steroids.
 You can find canned hominy in most grocery stores.

 Come pull up a chair and let’s dish us up some Spicy Chipotle Chili with Hominy!